aquavitae/norman/doc/source/serialise.rst

         the record and *data* is a dict of field values for the record, possibly containing other uids.

-        It is usually most implement this method as a generator.
+        This is commonly implemented as a generator.

-    .. method:: load(filename)
+    .. method:: read(filename)

         Load data into `db` from *filename*.